momenttech/lysis/documentation/get-started.md

         dir: 'classes'
 ```

-With this file, lysis parses the JSON LD documentation of the REST API at `http://localhost:8000` and apply the temlates of the generator `lysis-typescript-classes-generator`.
+With this file, lysis parses the JSON LD documentation of the REST API at `http://localhost:8000` and apply the templates of the generator `lysis-typescript-classes-generator`.
 The result is written in `backend/classes`.

 ## Install generators